shopware/frontends/.changeset/quiet-rockets-laugh.md

 "@shopware/api-client": minor
 ---

-Add ability to use client_credentials (token based) authentication for admin scope
+[createAdminAPIClient] Add the ability to use client_credentials (token-based) authentication for admin scope